Reap Marigold Magic: Simple Seed Collecting Guide

 Storing the Seeds

-Once the seeds are completely dry, place them in paper envelopes or small, airtight containers.
-Label each container with the date and type of seed.
-Store these containers in a cool, dark place.
-Properly stored seeds can remain viable for up to two years.
+Once completely dry, place seeds in paper envelopes or small airtight containers.
+Label each clearly with the date, variety, and any notes about the specific plant’s characteristics.
+Store in a cool, dark place — properly stored marigold seeds remain viable for up to two years.
+That’s what makes seed saving endearing to us marigold growers — a single season of collection sets you up for multiple future seasons at no cost.

 Testing Seed Viability

-To test if your seeds are still viable, place a few on moist paper towels and cover them with another moist towel.
-Put them in a plastic bag and leave it in a warm place.
+If you’re not sure whether old seeds are still good, a simple germination test tells you quickly: place a few seeds on a moist paper towel, cover with another moist towel, put the whole thing in a plastic bag, and leave it somewhere warm.
 Check for sprouting after a week.
-If most seeds sprout, they are viable for planting.
+If most seeds sprout, you have a viable batch worth planting.

 Benefits of Collecting Marigold Seeds

-- Ensures a supply of your favorite marigold variety
+• Ensures continuous supply of your proven favorite varieties

 Common Mistakes to Avoid